-- A. EVS operates The Work Number[®], a service used to verify employment and income information about an individual ("Consumers"), and various other services used to verify certain Consumer information (EVS's services are collectively referred to herein as the "Service"); and - B. Agency wishes to use the Service to verify certain Consumer information.
+- A. EVS operates The Work Number® ("TWN"), a service used to verify employment and income information about an individual ("Consumer"), and various other services ("EVS Services") used to verify certain Consumer information (TWN and EVS Services are collectively referred to herein as the "Service"); and - B. Agency wishes to use the Service to verify certain Consumer information.